leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 In order for projection to make sense, the smaller schema must be a subschema of the larger schema, which means that every column in the smaller schema must be present in the larger schema.
 Just as `HasCol` makes it possible to write a single-column lookup in a row that cannot fail, a representation of the subschema relationship as an indexed family makes it possible to write a projection function that cannot fail.

-Being a subschema can be defined as an indexed family.
+The ways in which one schema can be a subschema of another can be defined as an indexed family.
 The basic idea is that a smaller schema is a subschema of a bigger schema if every column in the smaller schema occurs in the bigger schema.
 If the smaller schema is empty, then it's certainly a subschema of the bigger schema, represented by the constructor `nil`.
 If the smaller schema has a column, then that column must be in the bigger schema, and all the rest of the columns in the subschema must also be a subschema of the bigger schema.